Calcium Reactor

 The calcium reactor is sometimes referred to as a kalkreactor, kalkreaktor, or even just a lime reactor.
 Although many other hobbyists have developed DIY versions of these reactors, Daniel Knop is often credited with producing the first commercial unit.

 If you have a reef tank setup you're going to be getting into maintaining your calcium and alkalinity levels.
-Keeping this levels up where they need to be is very important for the growth of your corals.
+Keeping these levels up where they need to be is very important for the growth of your corals.
 There are several ways to keep the calcium and alkalinity levels up in your reef tank, including:

 What is a Calcium Reactor